bd2kccd/causal-rest-api/README.md

 Authorization: Basic ZGVtb3VzZXI6MTIz
 ````

-The successful request will return a JWT that can be used for further API query.
+Once the request is processed successfully, a JWT will be returned in the response for further API queries.

 ````
 {